Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

-As Hanoi is the cultural city of Vietnam, the city is also filled with many great museums.
-Here are three of my favorite not to be missed museums:
+As Hanoi is the cultural city of Vietnam, it is also filled with many great museums.
+Here are three of my favorite not-to-be-missed museums:

 - Hoa Lo Prison Museum – This museum can sometimes be quite dreary as a lot of the museum is about how the French treated the Vietnamese.
 But there is a museum section dedicated to the American pilots who were also there during the war.
 Every American and French national should go there to understand more about Vietnam’s history.
 The US Senator John Mc Cain’s flight suit is in the museum.

-- Vietnam Museum of Ethnology – The museum of ethnology is fascinating to go see.
+- Vietnam Museum of Ethnology – The Museum of Ethnology is fascinating to see.
 The collections there may change from time to time, but one thing that never changes is that they have some actual examples of some of Vietnam’s many ethnic minority houses.

 Tip 23 – Ride the golf cart or rickshaw in Hanoi Vietnam

 One of the best things to do in Hanoi is to experience Hanoi on the level that many Hanoians see it every day by riding a golf cart or rickshaw through the streets of downtown Hanoi.
 This is a great way to get a feel for the city and see Hanoi’s old quarter.

 The old quarter in Hanoi is filled with wonderful old townhouses and streets that are named for the past traders that used to be on the street as Hang Bac Street (Silver Street).
 Hang Gai Street (Silk Street) and Hang Dao Street (Pink Blossom Street).